Michigan Paid Medical Leave Act

 A new law, the Michigan Paid Medical Leave Act (PMLA), signed by Michigan Governor Rick Snyder on December 13, 2018 went into effect on March 29, 2019.
 The new law requires employers with 50 or more employees to provide eligible employees with paid medical leave to use for their own or their family members' medical needs and for purposes related to domestic violence, sexual assault, and public health emergencies.

 - Up to 40 hours of PMLA time can be used within a rolling 12 month period (eligible WSU employees only)

 - Expands paid medical leave eligible population

-- Expands definition of medical leave
+- Expands the definition of medical leave

 Who is Eligible for Michigan Paid Medical Leave?